 What does RN mean?
 RN Meaning and How to Use it

-RN Meaning and How to Use it
+What Does RN Mean and How to Use It

 If nothing else changed, the popularity of mobile devices means we are now living in a fast-paced world.
-On the subway, in the queue, on your way to work, we are texting- sometimes with just one hand.
+On the subway, in the queue, on your way to work, we are texting — sometimes with just one hand.
 If we aren’t texting, we are probably reading one.
 To pass our message across faster and without typos, we often use abbreviations and slang in our communication.

 So, as you might have guessed, RN is used in texts to inform someone that you want something done at the very moment when the conversation is happening.
 Take this example: